abchrisxyz/ergo-setup/README.md

 Edit `build.sh` (or `build.bat` if using Windows) and set the `EXPLORER_VERSION` variable to the desired Explorer version.
 You can use any tag from the explorer repository: https://github.com/ergoplatform/explorer-backend.

-For the UI, edit the `API` arg in `docker-compose.yml` to point to the (external) URL of your api service.

 > If using another node than the one defined in this stack, edit the `master-nodes` field in  `explorer\explorer-backend.conf` to point it to your node.

 ```